dessa-oss/atlas/api_docs/sources/faqs.md

 ---
 ####What is caching in Foundations?
 Caching is a feature of Foundations where stage results are kept in a cache so they can be re-used without having to run those stages again.
 The path of this storage location can be configured on the deployment environment [configuration file](../configs/#cache-configurations).
-When running the Foundations pipeline, this can be enabled on stages with [enable_caching](../running_stages/#enable_caching)
+When running the Foundations pipeline, this can be enabled on stages with [enable_caching](../running_stages/#enable_caching).

+---
+####How does caching work Foundations?
+When does a stage get resued?
+When caching is enabled for a stage, Foundations first checks if it has already run and cached the output of this stage before.
+If nothing is found, Foundations will run the stage and serialize/hash the source code, input parameters and output values.
+If the same stage is called again in a different job, Foundations will check if the stage source code and input parameters are the same as the one in the cache.
+If so, Foundations will automatically return the cached output values and not recompute the whole function.
+However, if the source code or input parameter values have changed, Foundations will rerun the stage again to recompute the output.

+**Note:** Foundations only checks the source code of the function it is wrapping, as well as the input parameter values to determine if caching should be used.
+This means that any changes to the input values themselves will trigger caching.
+However, if the input value to a stage is something that is not changed between runs (such as a file or filepath), Foundations will not check if the data has changed and will use the same cached output value from before.

+For example, if the input to a stage is a dataframe, and between job deployments the? row values are different, Foundations will not use caching and recompute the outputs each time.
+But, if the input to the stage is a path to some data (ex: `staged_function('path/to/data')`), Foundations will not verify if the data itself is different between runs and will use caching.

 ---
 ####Is there a default project name when I run a job?